Get Rates Near You!

 New York is a state with income tax.
 The state has nine tax brackets, ranging from 4% to 10.9%.
 Based on your annual income from all sources, you are categorized into one of the nine tax brackets.
 You are then charged the corresponding percentage of your annual income for your tax bracket.

 In addition to state income tax, New York residents are subject to federal income tax.
-New York City, Yonkers, and other residents may be subject to local income taxes as well.
+Residents of New York City, Yonkers, and other areas may also be subject to local income taxes.

 Frequently Asked Questions (FAQs)